Asterleigh

-Asterleigh, sometimes in the past called Esterley, is a farm and deserted medieval village about 3 mi northeast of Charlbury in Oxfordshire.
+Asterleigh, sometimes in the past called Esterley, is a farm and deserted medieval village in the civil parish of Kiddington with Asterleigh, in the West Oxfordshire district, in Oxfordshire, England, about 3 mi northeast of Charlbury.
 The site of the former village is about 0.25 mi west of the present farm.

 Manor

 Asterleigh's toponym indicates that it was created by woodland clearance on what would then have been the edge of Wychwood Forest.

 The Domesday Book of 1086 does not record Asterleigh as a separate settlement.
 Medieval pottery found in 1948 suggests that Asterleigh was inhabited by the 12th century.
 Also in 1948, squared stones were found along with limestone roofing slates that had medieval-style drilled nail-holes.

 The earliest known documentary record of Asterleigh is from early in the 13th century.
 At the time of the Hundred Rolls in 1279 it had 20 farms.
 However, the village declined and its landowning family decided to leave the village and move to Nether Kiddington.